top of page

 Catholic Man of the Month

-Thanks to your support, generosity, and prayers the Knights of Columbus were able to support the following with breakfasts, soup sales, and collections.
+Thanks to your support, generosity, and prayers, the Knights of Columbus were able to support the above with breakfasts, soup sales, and collections.

 St. Ignatius also is part of the Knight of Columbus Fourth Degree.
 You must be a